Sinoxolo Cesane

-Sinoxolo Cesane (born 11 October 2000) is a South African soccer player who plays as a midfielder for Liga MX Femenil side Mazatlán Femenil and the South Africa women's national team.
+Sinoxolo Cesane (born 11 October 2000) is a South African soccer player who plays as a midfielder for Campeonato Uruguayo Femenino side Club Nacional de Football the South Africa women's national team.

 Personal life

 She has an identical twin sister named Noxolo who is also a soccer player.
 She was born in Gugulethu.

-College career
+Playing career

 Cesane played for the Chattanooga Lady Red Wolves of the American USL W League and the East Tennessee State Buccaneers women's soccer team.

-Club career
+Mazatlán

 In January 2024, she signed for Liga MX Femenil side Mazatlán Femenil.
 On 16 January 2024, she scored a brace in the 2–1 win over Cruz Azul which ended the club's 31-match winless run in Liga MX Femenil.

+Club Nacional de Football

+In August 2026 she signed for Campeonato Uruguayo Femenino side Club Nacional de Football.
+Cesane scored four goals on debut and became the first African player in the Uruguayan women's league.

 International career

 In September 2023, she made a senior team debut in a 3–0 defeat to the USA.